125 North Main Street,

 3 people favorited this theater

-Opened on 4th May 1918 as the Dayton Theatre, it was the classiest of all the Dayton movie theatres.
+The Dayton Theatre opened on 4th May 1918 with the movie “The Re-making of a Nation”.
+It was the classiest of all the Dayton movie theatres.
 It was acquired by Loew’s Inc. in 1920 and from 1924-1930 was known as Loew’s Dayton Theatre and from 1930 to 1972 Loew’s Theatre.

 It was a really cool theatre.
 It had a big oval mezzanine that was open to look down into the lobby.
 The balcony had more seats than the orchestra level!
 I watched a lot of Disney movies growing up in the 1960’s then went on to see concerts such a Phoebe Snow, Lou Reed, and George Carlin in the 1970’s.
 My grandmother gave me a table that was in the upper level lobby that has a mirror top and painting on the side.

 I remember it being very plush.
 In the womens restroom they had about ten chairs in front of a big mirror for primping and lots of velvet chairs thoughout the theater.